OCB7D2D/OcbCustomTexturesPlants/README.md

-# OCB Demo Mod for Custom Texture Atlas  - 7 Days to Die (A20) Addon
+# OCB Demo Mod for Custom Texture Atlas  - 7 Days to Die (V1.0 exp) Addon

 This mod adds a few custom grass textures and blocks.
 Requires [OcbCustomTextures][1] Mod to actually do anything!